cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 {{< figure src="/images/breadmolding-kneading.jpg" alt="Kneading Bread">}}
 ## Introduction

-The 16th-century artisanal/technical manual, BnF Ms. Fr.
-640, contains
-hundreds of entries that describe making processes and techniques from the Renaissance.
+The sixteenth-century artisanal/technical manual, BnF Ms. Fr.
+640, contains hundreds of entries that describe making processes and techniques from the Renaissance.
 These include instructions for and observations about painting, gilding, arms and armor production, plant cultivation, and